BlackMoFan/obsidian-Vaults/Learning Computer Science/000 Index.md

 ---
 ## Data-related study
-(will edit if there are correction on the order of learning path) (use letters) aaa - [[aaa Data Analytics]]
+(will edit if there are corrections on the order of learning path) (use letters) aaa - [[aaa Data Analytics]]